medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

 Backup your data!
 If you encounter any problems executing the instructions of this guide, you should be able to restore your CHT 3X instance using the backup data.
 [Consult information about backups for details]({{< relref "apps/guides/hosting/3.x/self-hosting#backup" >}}).
-To ensure no changes happen to your CouchDB data in your CHT 3.x server, stop the API by getting shell on your Medic OS container and calling `/boot/svc-stop medic-api`.
+Ensure no changes happen to your CouchDB data in your CHT 3.x server after you have begun the migration process.

 To minimize downtime when upgrading, it's advised to prepare the 3.x installation for the 4.x upgrade, and pre-index all views that are required by 4.x.